mckaycr/ratgdo/docs/05_homeassistant_example.md

 Here you will find a ESPHome port of ratgdo available.
 However, it may not be fully compatible with the MQTT version of ratgdo at the moment.

 To get started, use the [Web Tools installer](https://ratgdo.github.io/esphome-ratgdo/) to flash your ratgdo.
 Additional documentation can be found on the [GitHub Repo](https://github.com/ratgdo/esphome-ratgdo).
+The installer will flash the ESPHome firmware on to your device, it will allow you to add the device to your wifi, and start the adoption process for HomeAssistant.

 ### Dry Contacts
 #### Triggers